-Managing the roll-out of the EPOS platform across 1300+ stores and enabling contactless payment across over 36 000 touchpoints
+Managing the roll-out of the EPOS platform across 1300+ stores and enabling contactless payment across over 36 000 touch points.

 To allow products and services to be brought to market more quickly and information to be captured more accurately and easily, Sainsbury’s wanted to implement a new electronic point of sale (EPOS) platform.
-This would provide customers with a frictionless shopping experience, make in-store processes more efficient and provide a real-time view of demand in store to aid effective forecasting.
+This would provide customers with a smooth shopping experience, make in-store processes more efficient and provide a real-time view of demand in store to aid effective forecasting.

 As the overall programme delivery lead, we were then tasked with managing a team of over 100 people spanning several countries including Serbia, Israel, South Africa, UK and India.

-Our solid relationship with suppliers and objective approach to handling problems, coupled with our ability to drill down into detail on hardware, software and service performance, ensured that everything came together as intended.
+Our solid relationship with suppliers, and objective approach to handling problems, coupled with our ability to drill down into detail on hardware, software and service performance, ensured that everything came together as intended.

 We played an integral role in removing the legacy systems and ensuring the stability, performance, and scalability of a new and dynamic digital platform.
-The new EPOS system has been successfully rolled out to more than 1300+ stores, enabling new payment and loyalty initiatives.
+The new EPOS system has been successfully rolled out to more than 1300 stores, enabling new payment and loyalty initiatives.

 The new platform is providing the foundation for the new payment system and is core to the deployment of Smartshop, i.e. self-scan checkout.
 We have also deployed a set of tools as part of the store self-help initiative to enable operational information to be captured.
 This allows Sainsbury’s the opportunity to resolve any issues without having to call the service desk.